 All too often in recent years, police officers nationwide have increasingly behaved as if their fundamental job was not to protect the citizenry from harm, but rather to protect themselves from the citizenry.
 Wanton killings such as those of Alton Sterling, Philando Castile, Eric Garner, and countless others have been rationalized with ludicrous variations on the apparent cop-defense mantra “I feared for my life.”

-Consider now Seattle circa 2016, where and when the city police department — notably so infamous for its recent history of systemic misconduct that it now stands in the shadow of a federal consent decree mandating fundamental reforms — wants to build a brand-new $160 million state-of-the-art urban fortress to replace its current North Precinct headquarters.
+Consider now Seattle circa 2016, where and when our municipal police department — notably so infamous for its recent history of systemic misconduct that it now stands in the shadow of a federal consent decree mandating fundamental reforms — wants to build a brand-new $160 million state-of-the-art urban fortress to replace its current North Precinct headquarters.
 The satirically inclined must now presume that SPD collectively fears the apocryphally approaching day when the North Precinct must defend itself against an invading army of elderly black men armed with deadly high-tech golf clubs.
 Obviously, the local civic absurdity is rapidly achieving meltdown.

 So what’s a cop’s job?
 Protecting the citizenry from harm — or protecting themselves from the citizenry?
 And when and where does the militarization stop?